bmpelab/trans_window_panoramic_impasto/README.md

 ## Dataset preparation

-You can download the well-prepared ex vivo dataset from [SurgEM](https://github.com/bmpelab/SurgEM.git) and in vivo dataset (derived from Hamlyn center dataset) from [here](http://).
-For the EndoNeRF dataset, please download via their [website](https://github.com/med-air/EndoNeRF) and process following the instructions below.
+You can download the well-prepared ex vivo dataset from [SurgEM](https://github.com/bmpelab/SurgEM.git) and in vivo dataset (derived from Hamlyn center dataset) from [here](https://drive.google.com/drive/folders/1M-K3hazuGXqNcY0CEyxzdznxTU2ojr3v?usp=sharing).
+For the EndoNeRF dataset, please download via their [website](https://github.com/med-air/EndoNeRF) and prepare following the instructions below.

 The structure of the dataset looks like: